shpaw415/bunext/README.md

 Like NextJs the routes are in src/pages.

 - _index.tsx_ is the main page for the route
-- _[id].tsx_ is a dynamic page loading and is a good oportunity to use getServerSideProps
+- _[id].tsx_ is a dynamic page loading and is a good opportunity to use getServerSideProps
 - _layout.tsx_ is the layout for the current route and sub-directory routes

 ```Javascript XML